Can your accounting resume give you an advantage when you apply for a job this year? Only if it’s perfect.

 For example, if you are responding to a job posting and know little else about the company and process, it’s usually best to assume that the resume will be used initially to determine whether you will be contacted, perhaps phone screened and then invited in for a meeting.
 In that instance, craft your accounting resume to be tightly aligned with the requirements listed in the posting.
 Remember, in this instance, you are simply trying to elicit a response and call back.

-Once you do get invited for an interview, or if you bypass a submittal process because you were referred to the hiring manager, it is completely acceptable to bring an expanded resume that better highlights your technical and interpersonal skills.
-Then you can simply offer it as a version that expounds on your professional capabilities.
+Once you do get invited for an interview, or if you bypass a submittal process because you were referred to the hiring manager, it is completely acceptable to offer an expanded resume that better highlights your technical and interpersonal skills, and expounds on your professional capabilities.

 How can a resume get noticed?